prajeeshr/MachineLearning/README.md

 # MachineLearning
-This repository is used for me to learn and experiment with Machine Learning Modles
+This repository is used for me to learn and experiment with Machine Learning Models

 ## Exploratory Data Analysis (EDA)